-But it needs to continue to improve its efficiency.
-Historically, public debate around the NRC has been between antinuclear voices advocating for slower licensing or fewer nuclear power plants, and industry advocating for streamlined regulations and more nuclear power plants.
+But it is not doing its job efficiently enough.
+Historically, public debate around the NRC has been between anti-nuclear voices advocating for slower licensing or fewer nuclear power plants, and industry advocating for streamlined regulations and more nuclear power plants.
 NIA and others are injecting a different message into this conversation: that there is a public interest in effective and efficient licensing because there is a public interest in achieving energy security while reducing carbon emissions as quickly as possible.